jsaglio42/GBmu/dart/localstorage/README.md

 - entryType: one of {Rom | Ram | Ss}
 - lsKey: String of the form '$ramdomInt$entryType'
 - lsValue: Lightweight stringified object of type LsEntry

+#### Controllers:
+- A `class Handler* {...}` is a singleton class that does not expose public methods, other than construction ones.
+- A `class Platform* {...}` is a singleton class that exposes many attributes and methods, but does not hold complex code.
+- A `class Transformer* {...}` is a singleton class that exposes streams, filtered and/or mapped from an other controller.

 ### DbController external input interactions:
 - New rom request